pluralsight/guides/in-review/ruby-ruby-on-rails/token-based-authentication-with-ruby-on-rails-5-api/article.md

 ### Authenticating users
  Instead of using private controller methods, `simple_command` can be used: [simple_command](https://github.com/nebulab/simple_command).

 The simple command gem is an easy way of creating services.
-Its role is similar to helpers, but instead of facilitating the connection between the controller and the view, it does the same for the controller and the model.
-In this way, the code in the models and controllers is reduced to minimum.
+Its role is similar to the role of a helper, but instead of facilitating the connection between the controller and the view, it does the same for the controller and the model.
+In this way, we can shorten the code in the models and controllers.

 Add the gem to your `Gemfile`:
 ```ruby